rob-myers/rob-myers.github.io/docs/plan.md

 ### TODO

+Blog layout related tasks
+- `Terminal` and session has `sessionKey` and `stageKey`.
+- Can pause/resume `Stage` with grey preview, un/mounting `Stage`
+- On pause/resume `Stage` we pause/resume all running processes
+- Auto pause on scroll out of view
+- Auto pause on start/resume another `Stage`

 - Import a textured crate from blender
 - Can place crates
 - Work on a humanoid in blender
 - Ensure recast navmesh is working
-- Canvas filter provides dynamic player light
+- Walls too close to light have truncated shadows?
+- Can add lights

 - Can launch scripts e.g. UI pipeline(s)
 - A `Terminal` can auto launch scripts
-- Walls too close to light have truncated shadows?
-- Can add lights

 - Start writing post / decide on blog format

-Blog layout related tasks
-- `Terminal` and session has `sessionKey` and `stageKey`.
-- Can persist Stage geometry
-- Can pause/resume `Stage` with grey preview, un/mounting `Stage`
-- On pause/resume `Stage` we pause/resume all running processes
-- Auto pause on scroll out of view
-- Auto pause on start/resume another `Stage`

 - Fix multiline command launched from intermediate line
   > Originally was going to have low/medium walls too